-If Advanced features are installed on the aligner, Steering Angle Measurements will begin immediately after compensation.
-If using Basic aligner software, these angles must be selected from any of the readings screens at the Measure Menu drop-down.
+The Standard Wizard goes to the Steering Measurement screen before displaying any readings.
 It is also possible to begin steering measurements from any of the readings screens by simply rotating the steering wheel in either direction, assuming this has been set up from Features on the Preferences carousel bar.
+As you rotate the steering wheel, the aligner tracks the wheel targets.
+When the steering wheel is rotated, the Steering Measurement screen is automatically displayed.